Frequently Asked Questions

 What about having a car on campus?
 Is a bike a good option?
 Freshmen are not permitted to bring cars to campus.
 We believe that new students should spend more time on-campus, developing friendships and settling in.
 Although about half of returning sophomores, juniors, and seniors bring cars to campus, it is not a necessary part of the CMC experience.
 Plenty of students ride bicycles or skateboards to get food or run small errands nearby, or even to get to class, but none of these things are necessary.
 All classes are within easy walking distance, except in rare instances when two classes on different campuses are scheduled too closely together.

 Where should I register a vehicle?
 Freshmen are not permitted to have a vehicle on campus.
+It is a violation of college policy to attempt to register a car under someone else's name or to register a car for someone else.
 Transfer students may register their vehicles with Campus Safety.

 Do you make sure that students are back in their residence halls every day?
 There is no such monitoring of students at most college campuses, and certainly not at CMC.
 One of the most important aspects of college life is gaining independence, and it is your responsibility to manage class attendance, academic progress, proper health and nutrition, sleep habits, etc. If you are absent from a number of classes, your faculty member may contact one of the staff in the Dean of Students Office and request that we follow-up with you.